 Katya Armistead and Miles Ashlock co-facilitate the sessions for Emerging Leader Program.
 They both have extensive experience in leadership development curriculum and practices, and are well-prepared to lead Emerging Leaders.
 You can find out biographical information about the two of them on our list of LFW facilitators.

 What happens when the sessions are over?

-What if I cannot make all the sessions?
+What if I cannot make all the program sessions?

-You might want to consider waiting until our next cohort, which will start in the Spring of 2021.
+You might want to consider waiting until our next cohort in the following year.
 We have made a few exceptions over the years for some who knew they wanted to be in Emerging Leaders now, but also knew there was one (and only one) program session that they would have to miss all or part of due to a pre-existing commitment.
 If that is the case, please let us know.